lukeboga/helios-js/docs/development/contributing-guide.md

 ## Documentation

-When making changes, update the relevant documentation:
+When making changes, update the relevant documentation following the guidelines in the [Documentation Process Guide](./documentation-process.md).

+The Documentation Process requires that **all code changes must include corresponding documentation updates** in the same PR.
+This ensures that documentation stays synchronized with the codebase.

+Key documentation requirements:
 - **Code Documentation**: Add JSDoc comments to functions and classes
 - **API Reference**: Update the API documentation
 - **Usage Examples**: Provide examples for new features